chef/chef-vault/EXAMPLES.md

 * Vault - This is the name of the vault in which to store the encrypted item.
 This is analogous to a chef data bag name
 * Item - The name of the item going in to the vault.
 This is analogous to a chef data bag item id
 * Values - This is a comma list of values to decrypt from the vault item.
 This is analogous to a list of hash keys.

-Note: For backwards compatibility the chef-vault 1.x style commands of `knife decrypt cert` and `knife decrypt password` are supported.
-They are depricated however and should be moved to the new chef-vault 2.x style commands.

 Decrypt the username and password for the item root in the vault passwords.